Part 2. Navigate to a declaration, implementation, and test

 Now, place caret at the declaration of the class

 Mammalia and try to find out which other classes implement it.
-To do that, press Ctrl+Alt+B. You see a rather long list of classes implementing
+To do that, press Control+Alt+B. You see a rather long list of classes implementing

 Ok, choose whichever implementation you need (for example,